anthonyjoeseph/spectacles-ts/README.md

 import { pipe } from 'fp-ts/function'
 import type { NonEmptyArray } from 'fp-ts/NonEmptyArray'
 import type { Option } from 'fp-ts/Option'
-import { rename } from 'immutable-ts'
+import { rename } from 'spectacles-ts'

 const rename: { a: { readonly newKey: number } } = pipe(
   { a: { oldKey: 123 } },